Game Design Philosophy

 Another friend had a PS1 (later a PS2 as well), and the first time I visited her her dad was playing a game where you scored points for mowing down pedestrians.
 We, however, played Crash Bandicoot and Spyro – or like usual, she played, I watched.

-Game Education – Working for a productive media literacy
+Game Education Goals – Working for a productive media literacy

 Game education in Finland could be criticised for teaming up too closely with substance abuse prevention work – for gambling and addiction reasons.
 The fact that games can be a positive thing is still not quite accepted, though the discussion is moving in that direction.
-What I would like to work for is game education that not only treats games as a medium of entertainment, self-expression and creative problem solving, but also encourages people to try their hand at game production and recognises game making as a creative hobby – a craft.
+What I would like to work for is game education that not only treats gaming as a medium of entertainment, self-expression and creative problem solving, but also encourages people to try their own hands at game production, and recognises game making as the creative hobby it is – digital craftsmanship.
 Things are slowly moving in this direction in the field as well, and I look forward to building the creative and inclusive game education of the future.

 My MA thesis in Art Education bites into some of these subjects.
 In it I study game jams in the context of game education.
 Find out more [here].